 Dropping in to the Counseling Center is the best way to get connected to support.
 The aim of the drop-in session is to address the concerns you have in the moment.
 Therapists will listen and provide support, but can also equip students with coping strategies.
 Therapists will also work with students to come up with a plan for next steps that meet the needs of each individual student.
 You are welcome to drop-in once or come back in as needed.
 Drop-in sessions are also a great way to get connected to other campus and community services and resources.

 Each individual is unique and has diverse needs.
 We make sure that you are matched with a staff member that will fit best with your needs and concerns.
 Individual therapy is great for anyone looking to take a deeper look at their current circumstances or an issue of concern.
 Our staff are knowledgeable about a variety of topics and are here to support you.

 Support from Peer Perspectives

 Talking about our challenges and personal concerns can be difficult.
 Fear of judgment or anxiety can leave us paralyzed.
 But finding support in others can be powerful.
 Our group therapy sessions work to create an environment without judgment and fear to discuss issues concerning mental health and wellness.
 Each group works together to support each other and build strong relationships.
 Life can be difficult to navigate; find support in the people that surround you.

 Support in the Community

 Sometimes community therapists or clinics may better suit your needs for long-term treatment or specific forms of treatment the Counseling Center does not offer.
-If this is the case, Counseling Center staff will work closely with you to find the best match based on your needs, insurance, and location.
-Contact the Counseling Center for help with community referrals.
+If this is the case, our case managers will work closely with you to find the best match based on your needs and financial resources.
+Contact the Counseling Center for help with referrals.